 There are other indirect hints that Ant 2 might not have escaped the MW's tides.
-The RR Lyrae used to identify the object in Gaia DR2 data lie significantly closer to the observer than the dwarf itself, as traced by the RGB and BHB populations (see Section 2.3 for details).
-The nominal mean distance to these stars is $\sim 80$ kpc, implying that they are some 50 kpc away from the dwarf, signaling extended tidal tails.
-Moreover, as Figure 6 illustrates, another clue is the close alignment between the direction of the dwarf's motion (as measured using the GDR2 data, black filled circle with error-bars) and the elongation of its iso-density contours (dashed line).
-In addition, the radial velocity gradient (grey filled circle with error-bars) does not fully match the Gaia proper motions, possibly indicating a velocity field affected by rotation or tides.
-One can also look for signs of disruption in the mass-metallicity diagram.
-Figure 13 shows metallicity as a function of stellar mass for objects in the Local Group.
-Systems with metallicity inferred from spectroscopy
+The RRL used to identify the object in Gaia DR2 data lie significantly closer to the observer than the dwarf itself, as traced by the RGB and BHB populations (see Section 2.3 for details).
+The nominal mean distance to these stars is $\sim 80$ kpc, implying that they are some 50 kpc away from the dwarf, signalling extended tidal tails.
+Moreover, as Fig. 6 illustrates, another clue is the close alignment between the direction of the dwarf's motion (as measured using the GDR2 data, black filled circle with error bars) and the elongation of its iso-density contours (dashed line).
+In addition, the radial velocity gradient (grey filled circle with error bars) does not fully match the Gaia proper motions, possibly indicating

-$^3$ At 20 kpc, the lower $1\sigma$ limit of Ant 2's pericenter, the MW density goes up to ~ 5 times Ant 2's effective density.
+$^3$ At 20 kpc, the lower $1\sigma$ limit of Ant 2's pericentre, the MW density goes up to $\sim$ 5 times Ant 2's effective density.